mikagorka/marax_timer/README.md

 ## Features and Improvements

-- **Standby Mode:** The display automatically turns off after 15 minutes of inactivity, conserving power and prolonging the lifespan of the OLED screen.
+- **Standby Mode:** The display automatically turns off after 5 minutes of inactivity, conserving power and prolonging the lifespan of the OLED screen.
-- **Color Inversion:** To prevent burn-in on the OLED display, the color scheme inverts every 60 seconds during operation.
 - **Rotated Display:** The display is rotated 180 degrees to fit better in alternative enclosures or cases.

 ## Getting Started